Early Edge California

 Patricia highlighted the need for support for childcare providers and teachers, and also provided valuable advice for parents who shared their questions in real time, “Don’t think you have to solve everything alone,” she reassured.
 “It’s okay to reach out when there’s a mental health issue…there’s help out there.”

-Watch or listen to the recording to hear the full discussion (a Spanish translation is available here).
+Watch the recording to hear the full discussion (a Spanish translation is available here).
 You can also read CalMatters’ recap of the panel which includes resources for parents and caregivers to help children cope with life during the pandemic.